 “Cultivating employer branding isn’t.”

 Bryan added an actively managed employer branding strategy is “the only tangible advantage you have in today’s wildly competitive environment and has to be an integral focus” to both better attract qualified job candidates on the market and retain top-performing employees.

 Toni agrees.
-During a Q&A with Lever, Toni shared how The Muse has been able to better convert job seekers and turn existing members of their workforce into brand evangelists, thanks in large part to a well-crafted employer branding strategy for the business.
+During our Q&A, she shared how The Muse has been able to better convert job seekers and turn members of their workforce into brand evangelists, thanks in large part to a well-crafted employer branding strategy for the business.

 Lesson #1: Winning talent isn’t about being deemed “the best” employer.